 I’m Will.
-I have been posting reviews on Goodreads since 2008, 1054 as of September 2018, if you can believe that.
+I have been posting reviews on Goodreads since 2008, 1222 as of October 2021, if you can believe that.
 If you are serving a particularly lengthy prison sentence you may find reading all of them a way to help pass the time.
 I will not be porting all of those over here.
 I might need a prison sentence of my own (always a possibility) to have the time.
 I have provided a link to GR where you may wander through them all at your leisure, if you get that urge.

 It should be known that my book goddess, my wife, works at Harper Collins.
 So if you believe that negates my reviews for Harper books, be my guest.
 In fact, she has no say in what I write and only rarely reads my little offerings even after I post.
 If you have a concern about whether I am a mole, secretly flogging Rupert product, I suggest you read a few reviews and see for yourself whether you think I am an honest reviewer, or not.

 The image in the header is a photo I took from Brooklyn Bridge Park of the lower Manhattan skyline.
 I have a couple hundred more from the park on Flickr.
 Also on Flickr, I started writing the beginnings of stories that insinuated themselves into my tiny mind while looking at some of the photos I had posted.
 I have made a set there, called Beginnings, and have ported those to the Beginnings Menu item here.
 I hope to add more to the seven I have written so far, both on Flickr and here.